ADHARA f AstronomyDerived from Arabic

 Hananiah, one of the three men cast into a fiery furnace but saved by God.

-SHANI (2) m HinduismFrom the Sanskrit name of the planet Saturn.
-This is the name of a celestial Hindu god.
+Shani 2 m HinduismFrom the Sanskrit name of the planet Saturn, probably derived from a root meaning "slow-moving".
+This is the name of a Hindu god who presides over the planet Saturn.
+He is a son of

 Su'en, of unknown meaning.
 This was the name of the Akkadian, Assyrian and Babylonian god of the moon.
 He was closely identified with the Sumerian god